 Graduation Requirements: I am responsible for knowing and completing all Wayzata High School (WHS) graduation requirements.
 I must meet these requirements to participate in the graduation ceremony.
 WHS awards 1 high school credit for every 2 college credits earned through PSEO.

-College Admissions: I am responsible for completing any coursework needed to meet admission requirements for the colleges I plan to apply to.
+College Admissions: I am responsible for completing any required coursework to meet the admission requirements for the colleges to which I plan to apply.

-Course Changes: If I drop, withdraw from, or fail a PSEO class, I must notify my WHS counselor right away.
+Course Changes: If I drop, withdraw from, or fail a PSEO class, I must notify my WHS counselor immediately.
 I understand that changes can impact my graduation status and college admissions.

 Monitoring My Progress: My WHS counselor does not have access to my PSEO grades.
-It is my responsibility to monitor my academic standing and contact my counselor if I am struggling.
+It is my responsibility to monitor my academic standing and contact my counselor if I am experiencing any academic difficulties.

 Dropping Classes: If I decide to withdraw from or drop a PSEO class, I must follow the college’s official process and meet their deadlines.